ankur-anand/blog/source/_posts/The-missing-introduction-of-React-js.md

 Our working model.

-{% jsfiddle ankuranand/8Lgqjoru result,html,js light  %}
+{% jsfiddlehttps ankuranand/8Lgqjoru result,html,js light  %}

 With that we have created our very own component system and learn’t how with Component based system we have solved some of the problem of re-usability in front-end.
 Every Component has its own DOM structure and its behavior and display style is determined by its own state and props.
 So when data changes the Component will automatically re-render the new Content.